-The Zika Virus has not been as big of a concern since the first big outbreak in 2016.
+The Zika Virus has not been as big of a concern since the first significant outbreak in 2016.
 However, with humid weather and rain more prevalent in the warmer months, mosquitoes that carry Zika will continue to be a risk.
 For pregnant women, this is a real concern because of the likely link between the Zika virus and babies born with microcephaly.
 While the threat of Zika is not great at this point in time, it is always good to be informed about the virus and how people, especially pregnant women, can protect themselves.

 What is the Zika Virus?

 According to the Centers for Disease Control (CDC), Zika is a virus spread primarily to people through the bite of an infected Aedes species mosquito.
 Common symptoms include fever, rash, joint pain, and conjunctivitis (red eyes).
 Illness is usually mild, with symptoms only lasting a few days to a week after being bitten.
-People usually don’t get sick enough to go to the hospital, and they rarely die.
+People typically don’t get sick enough to go to the hospital, and they rarely die.
 Most don’t even realize they’ve been infected.
 Luckily, once infected, you’re unlikely to become infected again.

-The Zika virus was first discovered in 1947, and was named after the Zika Forest in Uganda.
+The Zika virus was first discovered in 1947 and was named after the Zika Forest in Uganda.
 In May 2015, The Pan American Health Organization issued an alert regarding the first confirmed Zika virus infection in Brazil.
-On February 1, 2016, the World Health Organization (WHO) declared Zika virus a public health emergency of international concern.
+On February 1, 2016, the World Health Organization (WHO) declared the Zika virus a public health emergency of international concern.

 Quick Facts About Zika

 - You can prevent Zika by avoiding mosquito bites.
 Check out Consumer Reports favorite repellents for fighting Zika here.

 - Mosquitoes that spread Zika bite mostly during the daytime.

 - Mosquitoes that spread Zika also spread dengue and Chikungunya viruses.